To load Parquet files containing columns for node IDs, node properties, edge source and target IDs, and edge properties, see: LOAD PARQUET.

 Import steps

-The example below uses the OptimusKG biomedical knowledge graph (190,531 nodes across 10 entity types and ~21.8M edges across 26 relation types), shipped asnodes.parquet and edges.parquet.
+The example below uses the OptimusKG biomedical knowledge graph (190,531 nodes across 10 entity types and ~21.8M edges across 26 relation types), shipped as nodes.parquet and edges.parquet.

 Run turing-parquet against your files